OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0055.md

 In this example, @MASTG-TOOL-0118 appended the team identifier (`QH868V5764`) to the original Bundle Identifier.

-Next, we need to get the corect device identifier, which we can get using `idevice_id` (see @MASTG-TOOL-0126):
+Next, we need to get the correct device identifier, which we can get using `idevice_id` (see @MASTG-TOOL-0126):

 ```bash
 $ idevice_id